Hainault tube station

-Hainault (/ˈheɪnɔːt/, /-ɒlt/) is a London Underground station in Hainault, in London, England.
+Hainault (/ˈheɪnɔːt/, /-ɒlt/) is a London Underground station, located in Hainault in east London.
 It is on the Hainault loop of the Central line, between Fairlop and Grange Hill stations.
-It is located in London fare zone 4, and is home to one of the three Central line depots.
+It is in London fare zone 4, and is home to one of the three Central line depots.

 History

 The station was opened on 1 May 1903 as part of the Great Eastern Railway's (GER) Fairlop Loop branch line from Woodford to Ilford.
 The line was designed to stimulate suburban growth, but Hainault station was closed on 1 October 1908 due to a lack of custom and did not reopen until 2 March 1930.
 In 1923, under the Railways Act 1921, the GER was merged with other railway companies to form the London and North Eastern Railway (LNER).
 As part of the 1935–1940 New Works Programme of the London Passenger Transport Board, the majority of the loop was transferred from the LNER to form the eastern extensions of the Central line.
 Although work commenced in 1938, it was suspended upon the outbreak of the Second World War in 1939 and only recommenced in 1946.

 Steam train services serving Hainault were suspended on 29 November 1947.
 From 14 December 1947, the line from Newbury Park to Hainault was electrified to allow empty train movements to the new depot at Hainault.
 Electrified Central line passenger services, to Central London via Gants Hill, finally commenced on 31 May 1948.
 The services to Woodford via Grange Hill were reintroduced on 21 November 1948.

 Alterations at Hainault included a new island platform on the west side of the station, to allow the bulk of services via Gants Hill to be terminated there as well as allowing access to Hainault Depot.
 Situated to the north of the station, Hainault is the major train depot at the eastern end of the line.
 The depot building was completed in 1939 but was used by the US Army Transportation Corps until 1945.
 It came into use for Central line stock on 14 December 1947.

 From the mid-1960s until the early 1990s, the Woodford-Hainault section was largely operated separately from the rest of the Central line, using four-car (later three-car) trains of 1960 Stock.
 The three-car units had a middle carriage of 1938 tube stock.
 The trains were adapted for Automatic Train Operation (ATO), and the Woodford-Hainault section became the testing ground for ATO on the Victoria line.
 Some Victoria line 1967 Stock trains were also used to operate that section and named FACT (Fully Automatic Controlled Train).
 That separate operation has now been discontinued, the 1960 Stock has been withdrawn, and through trains to Central London now operate via Hainault.
 The 1960 Stock, along with the rest of the Central line's 1962 Stock, has been superseded by trains of 1992 Stock.